-Midwives College of Utah offers three midwifery degree programs: an Associate of Science in Midwifery (ASM), a Bachelor of Science in Midwifery (BSM), and a Master of Science in Midwifery (MSM).
+Midwives College of Utah offers two midwifery degree programs: a Bachelor of Science in Midwifery (BSM), and a Master of Science in Midwifery (MSM).
 The degree programs are accredited by the Midwifery Education Accreditation Council (MEAC) which is an independent, nonprofit organization recognized by the U.S. Department of Education as an accrediting agency of direct-entry midwifery institutions and programs.
 Postpartum doula and childbirth education certification is also available through the college along with continuing education courses for doulas, midwives, health professionals and community members.

 Bachelor of Science in Midwifery (BSM)

 The BSM program will prepare you for entry-level practice as a direct-entry midwife and meets the educational requirements for applying to take the North American Registry of Midwives (NARM) examination and to receive the Certified Professional Midwife (CPM) designation.
 Some states may require additional clinical experience or a higher degree.